Hillah: Early history

-Birth of Hillah
+Origin and foundation of Hillah

 In the 10th century, the town of Al Jami'ayn was founded on the eastern bank of the Euphrates.
 The location of that town is in modern-day Hillah now.
 In 1101 AD a new town was founded near Al Jami'ayn.
 Bricks were taken from Babylon to build houses and so Hillah expanded.
-During the 18th century, the town became an administrative center in the Ottoman Empire.
+During the 18th century, the town became an administrative centre in the Ottoman Empire.
 In the 19th century, the flow in the al-Hillah stream decreased, and that led to worsening conditions for agriculture, which affected them greatly.
 To solve the problem, al-Hindiya Barrage was built.

+According to some researchers, based on eyewitness accounts, the area where Hillah was established was not devoid of military and civilian construction for habitation.
+Instead, it was previously home to a city known as Al-Jamain.
+An eyewitness, who died about a century and a half before the founding of Hillah by Sadqa, described it as a small platform surrounded by a very fertile settlement.
+This description aligns with information from Ibn Hawqal, who lived in the 4th century AH (10th century CE), noting that the land of Al-Jamain stretched along both banks of the Hillah River.
+This area included the site of the ancient city of Nile, which was settled by the Banu Mazid tribe around 405 AH (1014 CE).